Discover the Shoah Memorial from your home

 Wander through our permanent and temporary exhibitions

-The Mémorial de la Shoah museum offers a permanent exhibition: a chronological and thematic journey made up of twelve sequences that traces the history of the Jews of France during the Holocaust.
+The Shoah Memorial Museum offers a permanent exhibition: a chronological and thematic journey consisting of twelve sequences that traces the history of the Jews of France during the Holocaust.
 This exhibition, based on the archives of the Documentation Centre, proposes a back-and-forth between individual history and collective history.

 In addition to this permanent exhibition, the museum presents each year temporary exhibitions that draw their themes from history, art and literature.
 They are open windows on the fate of the Jews in the other countries of Europe but also on the other genocides of the 20th century.

-We offer you a virtual visit through our permanent and temporary exhibitions, current and past, through exhibition spaces and archival documents:
+We offer you a virtual tour through our permanent and temporary exhibitions, current and past, through exhibition spaces and archive documents:

 Shoah and comic strip